Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 Range Control
 ^^^^^^^^^^^^^

-Use Preview Range (clock icon)
+Preview Range (clock icon)
-   This is an alternative range used to preview animations.
+   This is an temporary frame range used for previewing a smaller part of the full range.
-   This works for the UI playback, this will not work for rendering an animation.
+   The preview range only affects the viewport, not the rendered output.
    See :ref:`graph-preview-range`.